ShotaSHIBASAKI/Switching_Environment/README.md

 ### Appendix5_change_supply
 In this folder, you can see the results of different resource supplies in scernario 1: more abundant resource supply (large_xmax), less abundant resource supply (small_xmax), more scarce resource supply (small_xmin), and less scarce resource supply (large_xmin).
 In each scenario, you can see (i) extinction probabilities of species 1 in mono-culture, (ii) probabilities that both species go extinct, (iii) probabilities that two species xoexist, (iv) probabilities that species 2 excludes species 1, and (v)species 1's extinction probabiliries in co-culture over the switching rate.

+## OtherFlucutuations
+This folder contains two results when we implement environment fluctuations other than symmetric switching between two environmental states (harsh and mild): asymmetric switching and cyclic flucutuaion.
+In "Asymmetric" folder, we can see two scenarios: the harsh environments tend to continues longer (see folder 1) and the mild environment continues longer (folder 2).
+The containts of each folder are similar to Appendix4.
+In "FourState" folder we can see the results when we have four environmental states and the enviornmental condition flucutuates such that 1->2->3->4->1->... with a rate \nu.

 Running simulations and plotting results in these scenarios can be done by modifying "main_2sp_simulation.c" and "main_figures.py".

 # diversity_analysis
 In this file, you can see four programming codes (incl.
 "MT.h") and two data folders (beta_diversity and Species_richness).
 Each folder contains the python codes that plots the results